jsjohnst/hook.io/README.md

 a web hook is an action and a listener

 ## what is an action?
-the action of a web hook will be the events that are executed when your web hook is executed
+the action of a web hook will be the events that are triggered when your web hook is executed

 ## what is a listener?